top of page

 I remain a strong proponent of the Westerville School Resource Officer program and therapy dog initiatives, both of which contribute positively to our schools' environments.

-I would like to see a return to the classic black-and-white design for all police vehicles which would provide a recognizable and reassuring presence.
 Additionally, I support the monthly publication of township crime statistics and locations on the township website, broken down by neighborhoods and including the number of traffic tickets issued.

 Along with the public comment period at Trustee meetings, I support allowing residents to speak on agenda items as they are discussed.